 Overview of Certificate Program

-Designed to cater to your unique interests and career goals, the University of Florida offers four 15-credit forensic science graduate certificate options, each with a different specialization:
+This certificate program is open to appropriately qualified local, national, and international students.
+Designed to cater to your unique interests and career goals, we offer four 15-credit forensic science graduate certificate options, each with a different specialization:

 - Certificate in Forensic Death Investigation

 Our certificate consists of 15 credits focusing on one of four specialized concentrations.
 Applications are accepted year-round.